Pedagogy and Approach

 About this post: This highlighted question was submitted by Yevhenii Ostroverkhov, a student in Dr. Jadrian Wooten’s Principles of Economics course at Penn State University.
 This post (and Yevhenii’s name) is displayed here with permission.
 This question received 38 responses from other students in the course.

-Read the guide co-authored by Dr. Marie Cini, Provost Emerita of University of Maryland Global Campus Packback’s Chief Product Officer, Jessica Tenuta, exploring the differences between common discussion implementation models and how these differences shape course outcomes.
+Read the guide co-authored by Dr. Marie Cini, Provost Emerita of University of Maryland Global Campus and Packback’s Chief Product Officer, Jessica Tenuta, exploring the differences between common discussion implementation models and how these differences shape course outcomes.